TripleSquare/csgo-config/README.md

 _keybinds.cfg

-´most of the keybinds my config includes´
+`most of the keybinds my config includes`

 _addons.cfg

-´Netgraph when pressing Tab, smaller map when pressing use key, jump'n'throw for grenades, Helplines for Smokes and Damage Display on Top Left corner´
+`Netgraph when pressing Tab, smaller map when pressing use key, jump'n'throw for grenades, Helplines for Smokes and Damage Display on Top Left corner`

 Thanks to [bananagaming](https://www.youtube.com/user/OfficialBananaGamers) for those addons